CANCER RESEARCH IS VITAL WORK

 There can be nothing quite so traumatic as knowing you are being eaten away from the inside, without any hope of cure from modern medicine.
 Yet, through dedication and determination scientists are learning more and more about disease and how to fight back.
 We believe that if a cure cannot be offered, then the quality of life should be enhanced to enable sufferers to enjoy their remaining time in society.
 We also believe funding is vital for all forms of research which ultimately benefits mankind.

 Just as with medical research to find a cure for cancer, we here at Max Energy are aiming to combat harmful airborne pollutants known to be carcinogenic.
 We are lobbying politicians around the globe for changes to protect and enhance our natural environment - to restore the balance that man's lust for profit is steering us (the human race) to a sticky end.
 In particular we favour a switch to clean energy for transport.
-Our flagship to help get this message across to world leaders is Solar Navigator - a clean electric vessel, which is kind to marine life and humans.
+One possible solution to marine pollution is a clean electric vessel, which is kind to marine life and humans.

 Cancer Research UK was established "to protect and promote the health of the public.
 This country needs a similar establishment to research the nature, causes, diagnosis, prevention, treatment and cure of all forms of disease, waste, pollution, etc